Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: The CMS detector and event reconstruction

 Muon candidates are reconstructed in the central tracking system alone or by combining charged tracks in the muon detector with trajectories in the central tracker~\cite{Sirunyan:2018fpa}.
 Identification criteria based on the number of measurements in the tracker and in the muon system, the fit quality of the muon track, and its consistency with its origin from the PV are imposed on the muon candidates to reduce the misidentification rate.

-Prompt charged leptons are usually isolated, whereas misidentified leptons and leptons from QCD production, such as jets, are often accompanied by charged hadrons or neutral particles.
+Prompt charged leptons are usually isolated, whereas misidentified leptons are often accompanied by charged hadrons or neutral particles.
 Leptons also arise from a secondary vertex if they are decay products of bottom or charm hadrons.
 To identify prompt charged leptons we require electrons and muons to satisfy an isolation criterion.
 An isolation variable is defined by the \pt sum over charged PF candidates associated to the PV and neutral PF particles within a cone around the lepton of radius $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}} = 0.4$, excluding the lepton.
 Here $\Delta\phi$ and $\Delta\eta$ refer to the differences in the $\phi$ (azimuth) and $\eta$ variables of the PF candidate to the charged-lepton candidate.
 Isolation cannot be larger than a given maximum value~\cite{Sirunyan:2017jix}.
 To mitigate the effect of pileup on this variable, a correction is implemented based on the total event occupancy~\cite{Cacciari:2007fd}.

+Electron and muon candidates must pass certain identification criteria to be selected in the analysis.
+For the ``loose'' identification and isolation, they must satisfy $\pt > 10\GeV$ and $\abs{\eta} < 2.5$ (2.4) for electrons (muons).
+At the final stage of the lepton selection, the ``tight'' working points, following the definitions provided in Ref.~\cite{Khachatryan:2015hwa,Sirunyan:2018fpa}, are chosen for the identification criteria, including requirements on the impact parameter of the candidates with respect to the PV and their isolation with respect to other particles in the event~\cite{Sirunyan:2018egh}.

 The $\tau$ leptons that decay to hadrons (\tauh) are identified using the ``hadron-plus-strips'' algorithm~\cite{Khachatryan:2015dfa}.
 This algorithm constructs candidates seeded by PF jets that are consistent with \Pgt lepton decay with one or three charged pions.
 In the single charged pion decay mode, the presence of neutral pions is detected by reconstructing their photonic decays.
 Mistagged jets originating from non-\Pgt decays are rejected by a discriminator that takes into account the pileup contribution to the neutral component of the \tauh decay~\cite{Sirunyan:2018pgf}.
 In addition, decay candidates are, in similarity to electron and muon candidates, required to satisfy an isolation criterion as described in Ref.~\cite{Khachatryan:2015dfa}.